-UNICON is a global consortium of business-school-based executive education organizations.
 UNICON's Members are business schools and other educational institutions that provide education and training to leaders in business, non-profits, and other areas through a wide variety learning settings (such members, along with their affiliates, agents, employees, officers, directors, and representatives shall hereinafter be collectively referred to as "Members").
 UNICON provides many services to Members including conferences, research, benchmarking, sharing of best practices, recruitment and job-posting services, and networking.
 These services are provided to help Members gain new knowledge, understanding, perspectives, and capabilities to enhance the effectiveness and efficiencies of their operations and provide better education to their customers.
 By providing these services, Members are able to stay at the forefront of the executive education industry, constantly innovating to ensure Members are providing superior services to customers.

 Antitrust/Competition law describes a variety of laws aimed at preserving fair, honest, and vigorous competition in the marketplace.
 It is based upon the theory that such competition ultimately leads to lower prices, increased supply, and continued improvements in goods and services, thereby ultimately benefiting the customer.
 Therefore, antitrust/competition laws, for example, prohibit agreements between competitors to fix prices and also limit monopolies.
 UNICON believes that vigorous competition is essential for driving innovation, improvements, and efficiencies in all industries, including the executive education industry, and believes the services it provides to Members foster that competition.
-Because of this position, UNICON hereby adopts this Antitrust/Competition policy.
+Because of this position, UNICON hereby adopts this Antitrust/Competition policy ("Antitrust Policy").

-The UNICON Board recognizes that it serves members around the globe and yet there is no universal antitrust/completion law only national and regional laws.
-As UNICON is incorporated in the US of A it is bound to comply with US Antitrust laws.
-However much of competition law around the world is derived or based on the US framework.
-This policy is therefore drafted to ensure compliance with United States antitrust law but aligns well with European Competition Law.
-Members should however be aware that the European Union, and many foreign countries may have antitrust/competition laws which may differ considerably from United States antitrust law.
-Members should therefore not rely solely on this antitrust policy to guide their actions where different antitrust laws might apply.
+The UNICON Board recognizes that it serves members around the globe and yet there is no universal antitrust/completion law but only national and regional laws may apply.
+As UNICON is incorporated in the United States of America, it is bound to comply with United States antitrust laws.
+This Antitrust Policy is therefore drafted to ensure compliance with United States antitrust law.
+Members should be aware that the European Union, and many foreign countries may have antitrust/competition laws which may differ considerably from United States antitrust law.
+Members should therefore not rely solely on this Antitrust Policy to guide their actions where different antitrust laws might apply.